SamsonYuBaiJian/SamsonYuBaiJian.github.io/main.md

 [CV](https://SamsonYuBaiJian.github.io/cv.pdf) / [Google Scholar](https://scholar.google.com/citations?user=pYb0xhAAAAAJ&hl=en) / [GitHub](https://github.com/SamsonYuBaiJian) / [Twitter](https://twitter.com/SamsonYuBaiJian) / [LinkedIn](https://www.linkedin.com/in/samsonyubaijian/)

 I am a Research Engineer at the [Agency for Science, Technology and Research (A*STAR)](https://www.a-star.edu.sg/) in Singapore, working with [Dr. Cheston Tan](https://www.a-star.edu.sg/cfar/about-cfar/our-team/dr-cheston-tan).
+I will be heading to the [National University of Singapore](https://nus.edu.sg/) for their Master of Computing programme with the AI specialization.

 Previously, I held these positions:
 - Research Officer in the [DeCLaRe Lab](https://declare-lab.net/) at the [Singapore University of Technology and Design](https://sutd.edu.sg/) (SUTD), working with [Prof. Soujanya Poria](https://sporia.info/).